aminembarki/direct-assurance.ma/README.md

 # direct-assurance.ma

-A future-oriented project built around the domain `assurance-enligne.ma`, aiming to provide solutions or services related to the insurance industry or online services.
+A future-oriented project built around the domain `direct-assurance.ma`, aiming to provide solutions or services related to the insurance industry or online services.

 ## Project Overview